huylongdev/NodeJS/README.md

 +)Using MongoDB for storing and querying data

-Managing state and UI components with React
++)Managing state and UI components with React

-Improving skills in handling HTTP requests, form validation, and user authentication
++)Improving skills in handling HTTP requests, form validation, and user authentication